PiggyAwesome/useless/README.md

-Yo mamma so fat when she walked across the street, someone said,"Hey, the wooly mammoths are back!!"
+Yo mamma so fat she left the house in high heels and when she came back she had on flipflops